Ian-Tirop/Ian-Tirop.github.io/_posts/2023-12-28-internet-of-things.md

 ### Seminar Overview:

-The seminar, "Connecting Your World by IoT," explores the transformative impact of Internet of Things (IoT) solutions in shaping smart cities.
-Our esteemed guest speakers will delve into real-world applications and case studies, demonstrating how IoT is revolutionizing urban living.
+The seminar, "Connecting Your World by IoT," explores the transformative impact of Internet of Things (IoT) solutions in shaping smart cities. we will delve into real-world applications and case studies, demonstrating how IoT is revolutionizing urban living.

-#### Agenda:
+#### IoT in smart cities: A Catalyst for public services:

 1. **Efficient Traffic Management:**
    - *Scenario:* Traffic congestion is a common urban woe leading to increased pollution and frustrated citizens.